kristoferlund/blog/src/content/blog/241113-ic-alloy.md

 ## Building Chain Fusion Applications

-You have seen how the threshold signature technology of ICP together with Ic-Alloy makes it super easy to interact with Ethereum from ICP smart contracts.
+You have seen how the threshold signature technology of ICP together with IC-Alloy makes it super easy to interact with Ethereum from ICP smart contracts.

 Using Internet Computer lingo, we call these kinds of applications “[Chain Fusion](https://internetcomputer.org/chainfusion)” applications.
 By Chain Fusion, we mean applications that seamlessly interact with multiple blockchains without the need for intermediaries.